Rhetos/Rhetos/Readme.md

 *Rhetos.sln* contains the source for Rhetos framework and CommonConcepts plugins (a standard library).
 It also contains basic unit tests for the projects.

-*CommonConceptsTest.sln* contains the *integration* tests for DSL concepts in CommonConcepts (DefaultConcepts libraries).
+*CommonConceptsTest.sln* contains the *integration* tests for DSL concepts in CommonConcepts.
-It has a test application with DSL scripts and unit tests in one project.
 For example, see "Entity SimpleMaxLength" in Validation.rhe and the related tests in MaxLengthTest.cs.

-After changing framework code in Rhetos.sln, you will need to run Build.bat (to build NuGet packages) and Test.bat (to use these packages in CommonConceptsTest).
+After changing framework code in Rhetos.sln, you will need to run Build.bat (to build Rhetos NuGet packages) and Test.bat (to use these packages in CommonConceptsTest).
 After that, you can develop tests in CommonConceptsTest.sln.
 Note that Test.bat will report an error if you need to complete the initial setup: create an empty database and enter the connection string in 'rhetos-app.local.settings.json' file.